RECRUITMENT AMID COVID-19

 - Ability to adjust the signing, education and communication levels required, in accordance with students needs

 - Ability to support student(s) in the implementation of his/her IEP

 - Ability to understand and work with curriculum at the appropriate grade level (s)

 - Ability to be flexible in order to meet the varying academic, social, emotional and behavioural needs of students

 - Knowledge of the basic aspects of student’s physical, educational, social and emotional development

 - Knowledge of the basic principles of educational practices, the function of support services, and the role of interpreters as a member of an educational team

 - Effective interpersonal skills

-Qualified and interested applicants can apply within including your cover letter, resume, references and supporting documentation, quoting competition number #VLI 1067-19 .
+Qualified and interested applicants can apply by clicking "apply online" below including your cover letter, resume, references and supporting documentation, quoting competition number #VLI 1067-19 .

 Note: Successful applicants will be required to consent to a Criminal Records Search prior to employment.
 Only those persons selected for interview will be contacted.
 To all others, thank you for your interest.